Guiding Instruction-based Image Editing via Multimodal Large Language Models: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets and Evaluation Metrics.} We use \textbf{IPr2Pr}~\citep{brooks2023ins-pix2pix} as our pre-training data.
 It contains 1M CLIP-filtered data, where instructions are extracted by GPT-3~\citep{brown2020gpt-3}, and images are synthesized by Prompt-to-Prompt~\citep{hertz2023prompt-to-prompt}.
 For a comprehensive evaluation, we consider various editing aspects. \textbf{EVR}~\citep{tan2019evr} collects 5.7K triples from PhotoshopRequest.
 We treat the standard pixel difference (L1) and visual feature similarity from DINO~\citep{caron2021dino} or the CLIP visual encoder (CVS) between generated images and ground-truth goals as the evaluation metrics. \textbf{GIER}~\citep{shi2020gier} crawls a larger-scale 29.9K triples also from online forums.
 Since there are more examples about global optimization, we apply L1, CVS, and Structural Similarity Index (SSIM). \textbf{MA5k}~\citep{shi2022ma5k} consists of 24.8K triples and aims at changing the contrast, brightness, or saturation of a whole photo.
 We leverage L1, SSIM, and Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018lpips} as the photo difference\footnote{As there is no object alteration in MA5k, feature-based DINO and CVS cannot clearly tell the difference.}. \textbf{MagicBrush}~\citep{zhang2023magic-brush} annotates 10.5K triples.
 We follow them to use L1, DINO, CVS, and text-visual feature similarity (CTS)~\citep{hessel2021clip-s} between goal captions and resulting images.
 We treat the same training/validation/testing split as the original settings.
-Without specific mention, all evaluations are in a zero-shot manner, where the model is only pre-trained on IPr2Pr.
-Apart from automatic metrics, we also conduct human evaluation for both expressive instructions and editing results in Sec.~\ref{sec:ablation-study}.
+Without specific mention, all evaluations are averaged from 5 random seeds in a zero-shot manner, where models are only trained on IPr2Pr.

 \paragraph{Baselines.} We treat InsPix2Pix~\citep{brooks2023ins-pix2pix}, built upon the CLIP text encoder with a diffusion model for instruction-based image editing, as our baseline.
 We consider a similar LLM-guided image editing (LGIE) model, where LLaMA-7B~\citep{touvron2023llama} is adopted for expressive instructions $\mathcal{E}$ from instruction-only inputs but without visual perception.